riverKanies/CodeRiver/README.md

 a component or redux module.

 ### Feature Tests
-To run feature tests, run `npm run test:feature` and it will trigger the Nightwatch feature spec runner.
+To run feature tests, run `npm run test:features` and it will trigger the Nightwatch feature spec runner.

 ## Deployment